2025–26 ABA League Second Division

-The 2025–26 ABA League Second Division will be the 8th season of the ABA Second Division with teams from Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, and Slovenia participating in it.
-This will be the first season without teams from Croatia.
+The 2025–26 ABA League Second Division was the 8th season of the ABA Second Division, with teams from Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, and Slovenia participating.
+This was the first season without any teams from Croatia.

 Format change

 16 clubs will participate in the second division (12 based on the results in the domestic championships and up to 4 via wild card invitation).

-Competition format is changed (similar to the European football competition system) in a way that 16 teams are grouped into 4 pots based on current team quality.
-All teams will share the same standings and will all compete in the same league system.
+Competition format was changed – 16 teams were grouped into four pots, based on past results in the ABA League system and in respective domestic championship in the previous season.

-Each team will play 8 games during the regular season (against 2 teams from each of the four pots).
-Each team will have 4 home and 4 away games.
-Teams from the same country will not face each other in the regular season (with exception if there are 4 and more contestants from same country).
+Each team played eight games during the regular season (against two teams from each of the four pots), with four home games and four away games.
+Teams from the same country were not to face each other during the regular season.
+However, since Serbia had four representatives, such direct clashes could not be avoided, resulting in three matches which involved two clubs from that country.

-The top 8 teams from the regular season advance to the best-of-3 format Playoffs.
-The team with the better regular season record will hold the home-court advantage.
+The top eight teams from the regular season advanced to the best-of-3 format playoffs.
+The team with the better regular season record won home-court advantage.